NickCao/flakes/blog/src/articles/bandaid.md

 - our wrapper loops through the list of file descriptors passed by systemd to find a matching one.
 - then what?

 Our wrapper and the target program are two separate processes, we still have to inject the file descriptor into the target process in one way or another.
-The authors of seccomp appearently had been on the same page as me, there's another subtle feature within seccomp unitify: addfd, which as the name suggests, does exactly the job of inserting a file descriptor without cooperation.
+The authors of seccomp appearently had been on the same page as me, there's another subtle feature within seccomp unotify: addfd, which as the name suggests, does exactly the job of inserting a file descriptor without cooperation.

 - call addfd to inject the matching file desctiptor into the target process.
 - set the return value of the hijacked `socket` call to the file desctiptor number.